 - No luxury is our luxury

-We enjoy staying in tents having no electricity, no wifi, no AC, no geyser, no bed.
+We enjoy staying in tents having no electricity, no wifi, no AC, no geyser, and no bed.
 The hardships of a nomad life give satisfaction, it allows us to stay away from materialistic things for a while.
 It is truly a break from the daily routine.

 - We arrive in style

-Dry fit pants and t-shirts, fleece, down jacket, a backpack, a trekking pole, ankle shoes with a thick sole, this is our style statement.
-We have developed our own fashion sense.
+Dry fit pants and t-shirts, fleece, a down jacket, a backpack, a trekking pole, ankle shoes with a thick sole, this is our style statement.
+We have developed our fashion sense.
 Our wardrobe is loaded with winter clothes.
 There is no scope for fancy clothes and accessories.
 The minimal and the required articles complete our look.
-We have our own unique fashion and we always arrive in style!
+We have our unique fashion and we always arrive in style!